-(music playing) Hi.
-I'm Megan Anderson Reed.
+- Hi, I'm Megan Anderson Reed.
 I'm a professional craft blogger, instructor, photographer, and writer.
-I've been making arts and crafts for as long as I can remember.
-But when I started selling my handcrafted goods online in 2006.
-I quickly learned that a picture is worth way more than a thousand words.
-As I started paying attention to and improving the quality of the photos I took, I noticed an increase in my craft sales and blog followers.
+I've been making arts and crafts for as long as I can remember, but when I started selling my hand-crafted goods online, in 2006, I quickly learned that a picture is worth way more than 1,000 words.
+As I started paying attention to, and improving the quality of the photos I took, I noticed an increase in my craft sales and blog followers.
 As my photographs got better and better, more and more people noticed.

-Many crafters put the bulk of their time and skill into making their goods, but get rushed or feel intimidated when it comes time to taking their product photos.
-Likewise many crafters don't even take photos of their incredible works, even to share with others or just to keep as personal records.
-Sometimes they think they need a super expensive camera to take quality photos.
-Sometimes they finish their projects very late at night and assume the low lighting conditions will prevent them from getting a decent shot.
-But with just a few tips and a little practice, anyone with a camera can make photos of their handy work more compelling, memorable, and appealing to prospective buyers and interested friends.
+Many crafters put the bulk of their time and skill into making their goods, but get rushed, or feel intimidated when it comes time to taking the product photos.
+Likewise, many crafters don't even take photos of their incredible works, even to share with others, or just to keep as personal records.
+Sometimes they think they need a super expensive camera to take quality photos, sometimes they finish their projects very late at night, and the low lighting conditions will prevent them from getting a decent shot.
+But with just a few tips and a little practice, anyone with a camera can make photos of their handiwork more compelling, memorable, and appealing to perspective buyers, and interested friends.

-In these lessons, I'll take you step by step, through the basis of craft photography.
-You'll get familiar with how a camera works, and how to use a variety of camera settings in different situations.
-We'll look at several ways to make a craft photo look more compelling with great composition techniques that you can try anywhere with any camera.
-Plus we'll do a little crafting ourselves by making three kinds of affordable at home and mobile photo studios.
-I'll share some of my favorite must-see image editing tips that don't require expensive software, and talk about some great resources for getting your craft images blogged about, printed, sold, and seen by the masses.
+In these lessons, I'll take you step by step, through the basics of craft photography.
+You'll get familiar with how a camera works, and how to use a variety of camera settings, in different situations.
+We'll look at several ways to make a craft photo look more compelling, with great composition techniques, that you can try anywhere with any camera.
+Plus we'll do a little crafting ourselves, by making three kinds of affordable, at home, and mobile photo studios.
+I'll share some of my favorite must see image editing tips, that don't require expensive software.

+And talk about some great resources for getting your craft images blogged about, printed, sold, and seen by the masses.
 Most of the images I use in these lessons are included in the project files, so you can follow along and practice the techniques that you'll learn.
-Whether your taking photos of handmade crafts to sell, looking for tips on product photography or just wanting to improve the quality and composition of photos that you plan on sharing with your friends and family.
-I hope that after these lessons you'll be excited to try out and practice the techniques I've covered here.
+Whether you're taking photos of handmade crafts to sell, looking for tips on product photography, or just wanting to improve the quality and composition of photos that you plan on sharing with your friends and family.
+I hope that after these lessons, you'll be excited to try out and practice the techniques I've covered here.

-I've really enjoyed creating these video tutorials and I hope that you find them interesting.
-Informative, and most of all, fun.
+I really enjoyed creating these video tutorials, and I hope that you find them interesting and informative, and most of all, fun.